davidjansta2/english-for-designers/about/index.md

 I've always been passionate about creating stuff.
 It didn't matter what kind, but I had to create, always.
 One of my biggest passions was creating videos.

 As a kid, I loved using my imagination.
 I made whole series of animated characters using just paper.
-When I was 8, I got a phone that could stop footage, and that's when I started making a bunch of episodes with superheroes like Spiderman and Ironman.
+When I was 8, I got a phone that could stop footage, and that's when I started making a bunch of episodes with superheroes like spider-man and iron man.
 I'm not exactly sure, but I think I made around 100 episodes.

 But that was just the beginning.
 I got really into making videos inspired by Criss Angel, a magician.
 I ended up creating five series of magic videos.
 Each series had 10-20 episodes lol.